stormatters image

 Prahlada, the Innocent Son of Hiranyakashipu

 Prahlada was a sophisticated child of good character, who was kind to every living being, and was the best friend of everyone.
 Although born into wealth, he was free from the qualities of pride and envy.
 Prahlada had unalloyed devotion to the Supreme Lord Vishnu due to previous devotional service.
 Krishna says in Bhagavad-gita: "After many births and deaths, he who is actually in knowledge surrenders unto Me, knowing Me to be the cause of all causes and all that is.
 Such a great soul is very rare."
-(7.19) Prahlada was such a great soul, who would return to god's kingdom at the end of his lifetime.
+(7.19) Prahlada was such a great soul, who would return to God's kingdom at the end of his lifetime.

 From the beginning of childhood, Prahlada was only interested in serving the Lord.
 He didn't care for toys or childish playthings.
 Instead of playing, he remained in meditation all the time.
 He performed his daily duties, such as going to school, bathing, eating, and sleeping, automatically, while thinking the Lord.
 Because of his spiritual meditation he sometimes laughed, cried or sang out in joy.
 When he felt distress, he called to the Lord in anxiety, and when the Lord answer his prayers, he danced in ecstasy.
 Sometimes he acted out the pastimes of Lord Krishna, playing games with the monkeys in the Vrindavana forest.
 Sometimes his hair stood on end and and tears glided down his cheeks.
-Just by seeing Prahlada, unfortunate people became rich with love of godhead.
+Just by seeing Prahlada, unfortunate people became rich with love of Godhead.

 According to a Vedic custom, Hiranyakashipu sent his son to the school of the guru, gurukula, at the age of five.
 Prahlada's teachers Sanda and Amarka were the cruel sons of Hiranyakashipu's guru, Sukracharya, and while they tried to instruct Prahlada in the materialistic sciences, the boy was constantly lost in his own world chanting Lord Vishnu's names.
-As the years passed, Prahlada remained a gentle, god-loving soul.
+As the years passed, Prahlada remained a gentle, God-loving soul.
 This frustrated Hiranyakashipu to no end.

 Once King Hiranyakashipu took his boy on his lap and inquired, "What is the best thing you have learned?"
 Prahlada said, "I bow down to Lord Maha-Vishnu, the root cause of all things seen and unseen, the protector of the devotee, who is without beginning, middle or end, and who is the origin and the root of this world."
 After hearing these words of rebellion from his son, Hiranyakashipu became extremely angry.
 He called the gurukula teacher Sanda and said, "O unqualified, most heinous son of a brahmana, you have disobeyed my order because this boy has learned nothing from you."